outrunnl/dbcollect/INSTRUCTIONS.md

 * Some free space in /tmp (or elsewhere, use --tempdir)
 * Oracle RDBMS 11g or higher (optional)
 * Diagnostics pack license OR statspack configured on the database(s)
-* Access to the 'oracle' special user or dba privileges ('root' not required)
+* Access to the 'oracle' special user or dba privileges ('root' not required) or a credentials file
 * Database instances up and running (opened read/write required for AWR/Statspack)
-* SYS credentials (hence the 'oracle' or dba user requirement)

 ### Linux